 Please consider this guide and the frequently asked questions as a starting point.
 We can provide specific assistance with your submission and help answer any questions you may have.
-For any questions about the CDS process not covered in this guide, please email CongressionallyDirectedSpending Requests@king.senate.gov.
+For any questions about the CDS process not covered in this guide, please email cdsrequests@king.senate.gov

-The deadline for submitting CDS requests to Senator King's office is 5pm, Wednesday, June 2nd, 2021.
+The deadline for submitting FY 2023 CDS requests to Senator King's office is 5pm, Thursday, March 31, 2022.
+This deadline may be extended pending the outcome of the FY22 appropriations process.